17 & 18 October 2017 · Olympia London

 Celebrate your super search powers

-Marydee Ojala, Editor - Online Searcher
+Marydee Ojala, Editor - Online Searcher, Computers in Libraries Magazine, & Editor-in-Chief, KMWorld Magazine

 B201 - Library advocacy